AlexDeweert/seng310_earltech/earltech_phase2/pages/phase4.md

 **Task F** 30s, Min required: 9 clicks, Actual: 11 clicks **Task G** 5s, Min required: 2 clicks, Actual: 2 clicks

+### Quantitative Results for our in-lab participator (Test Subject-2) - Variant B
+**Task A** 6s, Min required: 4 clicks, Actual: 4 clicks **Task B** 16s, Min required: 7 clicks, Actual: 5 clicks **Task C** 6s, Min required: 3 clicks, Actual: 3 clicks **Task D** 11s, Min required: 5 clicks, Actual: 3 clicks **Task E** 24, Min required: 9 clicks, Actual: 12 clicks **Task F** 34s, Min required: 13 clicks, Actual: 11 clicks **Task G** 7s, Min required: 2 clicks, Actual: 2 clicks

 ### Qualitative Questions

-**Structured**: Was there anything that you found frustrating while interacting with the user interface of the CalendarCompanion application?
+**1) [Structured]**: Was there anything that you found frustrating while interacting with the user interface of the CalendarCompanion application?

-**Unstructured**: What was your overall opinion of the application following the completion of the tasks?
+**2) [Unstructured]**: What was your overall opinion of the application following the completion of the tasks?

-**Answers of “TestSubjectOne”**
+**Answers of “Test Subject-1” (Variant A)**

-**Structured**: Was there anything that you found frustrating while interacting with the user interface of the CalendarCompanion application?

-“User reported no frustrations”
+**1)**: User reported no frustrations - (“Nah”)

-**Unstructured**: What was your overall opinion of the application following the completion of the tasks?

-“User had a fine time.
-Reported that completion of the tasks were easy”
+**2)**: User reported: “It was fine -- I had a fine time” and later added: “completion of the tasks were easy”

+**Answers of “Test Subject-2” (Variant B)**

+**1)**: User reported: “Not really, but the logging in screen seemed kinda klunky”

+**2)**: User reported: “It felt very nice, using the drop down menu to get pretty much everywhere was good.
+I did make a few mistakes, but that was probably just my bad.”

 **Summary of Result**s
 The quantitative results showed that our design is intuitive and easy to navigate.
-Nearly all of the cognitive tasks that were required were completed by the user in the minimum number of clicks required.
+Nearly all of the cognitive tasks that were required were completed by the users in the minimum number of clicks required.
 In terms of time taken, the time to navigate the menus, button clicks, and labels was slightly higher than what we expected.
 However, such times are to be expected after someone’s first exposure to a new user interface.

 The qualitative results were surprisingly positive.
-The test subject did not express any displeasure following the completion of tasks A through F.
+The test subjects did not express any major displeasure following the completion of tasks A through F, although Subject 2 did point out the Log-in screen felt a little off.

+Comparing the results of Variant A and Variant B, we don’t have enough results to fairly compare our data, as we only have 2 participants.
+However, While facilitating, we noticed that Subject 2, had a slightly faster time completing Task B. Which may be because the option from the drop-down menu to get to the Study Assistant had no icon, unlike all the others, which may have made it easier to find.

 **Design Recommendation**
-We found that our design was inconsistent in terms of “back” button functionality.
+Paying attention to our participants, we found that our design was inconsistent in terms of “back” button functionality.
 Sometimes, if a user mis-clicked, they would be required to click on the main menu again, starting over from the beginning of the cognitive task.
 Many pages do have back buttons, but the buttons themselves are either in different locations (inconsistent spatial location from page to page), or they do not exist all together.
 The recommendation would be to overhaul the back button functionality, making it more consistent across all pages.
+On top of that, perhaps we should keep with Variant B’s design, and have some drop-down menu options devoid of icons so they are easier to locate.

+## Consent Form
+EARL TECHNOLOGIES - User Testing Consent Form.

+User Testing Informed Consent Form
+Study administrator is:    _______________________________<br>
+Participant is:    _______________________________<br>
+Participant number:    _______________________________<br>

+This is a study about User Interface intended for people who are students at a university.
+Our goal is to make the mobile app appealing, intuitive and user friendly.
+Your participation will help us achieve this goal.

+In this session you will be working with a working prototype.
+We’ll ask you to perform tasks a typical user might do, such as managing student finance, viewing assignments.
+A member of the design team will sit in the same room, quietly observing and taking notes.
+A facilitator will sit near you and help you if you are stuck or have questions.

+All information collected in the session belongs to the company and will be used for internal purposes.
+We will not videotape or audiotape the session.
+We may publish our results from this and other sessions in our reports, but all such reports will be confidential and will not include your name.

+This is a test of the software.
+We are not testing you.
+We want to find out what aspects are confusing, so we can make it better.
+You may take breaks as needed and stop your participation in the study at any time.

+Statement of Informed Consent

+I have read the description of the study and of my rights as a participant.
+I voluntarily agree to participate in the study.

+Signature of Participant:  ____________________________